 Also, check Most beautiful places in India

 These monuments are not on the list of must visit places in Delhi but there is a lot of history and interesting aspects associated with them.
-These are some unique places to see in Delhi.

 The name “Purana Qila” means the “Old Fort” and by all means, it is the oldest fort in Delhi.
 This fort was built by Shershah Suri in the 16th Century and renovated by Mughal emperor Humayun.